ajcastro/ajcastro/README.md

 I am Arjon Jason Castro.
 I am a Senior Full-stack Developer and a Team Lead.
-I also have a team of web and mobile app developers.
-We do freelance website development, web apps, and mobile apps development.
 You can reach out to me at ajcastro29@gmail.com for possible project collaboration.

 I have 11 years of professional developer experience.